-"The contractor, sub-recipient or subcontractor shall not discriminate on the basis of race, color, national origin or sex in the performance of this contract.
-The contractor shall carry out applicable requirements of 49 CPR Part 26 in the award and administration of DOT assisted contracts.
-Failure by the contractor to carry out these requirements is a material breach of this contract, which may result in the termination of this contract or such other remedy as the District deems appropriate as specified in the contract."
+"The contractor and its subcontractors shall not discriminate on the basis of race, color, national origin or sex in the performance of this contract.
+The contractor and subcontractors shall comply with the applicable requirements of 49 CFR Part 26 in the performance of the contract.
+Failure to comply with these requirements by the contractor is a material breach of the contract and may be subject to sanctions, including, but not limited to, withholding progress payments, assessing sanctions, liquidated damages, termination of the contract, and/or disqualifying the contractor from future bidding as non-responsive, as appropriate."